 Students can seek a faculty mentor to work with them on an independent research project.
 In other cases, faculty members will seek to recruit students to become a significant part of a research team for the purposes of conducting the faculty member's research.
 To register for the course, the student and faculty mentor should complete this online survey.

-Students who meet particular academic requirements can become involved in the Undergraduate Scholars Program.
+Students who meet particular academic requirements can become involved in the Honors Program.
 See that link for more information.

 Volunteer Research Assistant